owlib/.github/profile/README.md

-# 🦉 Open Workflow Library
+# 🦉 Optimzed Workflow Library (OWL)

-**A library of observable, composable, and promptable scientific workflows.**
+**A library of optimzed, composable, and promptable scientific workflows.**

-The Open Workflow Library (OWL) is a curated collection of reproducible, AI-adaptable scientific workflow stacks.
+OWL is a curated collection of reproducible, AI-adaptable scientific workflow stacks.
 Each OWL stack is modular, cross-platform, and designed to integrate seamlessly into both human- and AI-driven research pipelines.

 This library serves as a resource for researchers, data scientists, and developers who want to: